Low dose aspirin (150mg) in pregnancy

 Information for women and their families

-You have been given this information leaflet as you have been advised to take low dose aspirin, 150mg once a day from 12 to 36 weeks of your pregnancy.
+You have been given this information leaflet as you have been advised to take low dose aspirin.
+Take 150mg once a day from 12 weeks until the birth of your baby.

 What is aspirin?